asb11h/Project/README.md

 #### Assignment Screenshots:

-*Screenshot of valid insert, successful insert, and proof of insert*:
+*Screenshot of valid insert, passed insert, data display, modify form, modified data, delete warning, and proof of changes*:

 ![an example of a valid insert](img/valid.png)
 ![an example of a passed validation](img/passed.png)